 It’s common practice for buyers to have outside parties that are involved in a deal establish their rights and obligations under an NDA joinder agreement.
 The joinder is used to explain that the third party is granted access to the information, whether the third party is bound by some or all elements of the NDA, and that it can meet the NDA’s requirements.
 Buyers in this case seek to ensure that the joining party can indeed protect both the seller and its confidential information and that the agreement is enforceable.

 6. No contact

 In this section of the NDA, sellers try to limit buyers’ abilities to contact anyone other than those representing the company during the due diligence and sale process.
-This includes employees, officers, directors, customers, suppliers, contractors, representatives of, lenders to, or other business relations of the seller, its affiliates, or government agencies.
+This includes employees, officers, directors, customers, suppliers, contractors, or other business relations of the seller or any of its affiliates.
 While sellers often want the NDA to cast as wide a net as possible, buyers look to limit that in order to obtain as much information as possible.

 Exceptions are often made to permit an amount of securities trading that would not result in the gain or loss of a majority interest in the company, to permit third-party managers from trading securities on behalf of the buyer, and to continue voting, dividend, and liquidation rights attached to any already owned securities.
 Buyers will often refuse to accept or include them in the case of a private company and argue that it is pointless when all of the company’s securities are privately owned.